austinhuang0131/austinhuang0131.github.io/minecraft.md

 ### Cash & Economy
 You get 100 in-game cash on join.
 You can get more cash by [voting](#vote-for-us).

 Currently, more economic infrastructure are in the works.
 We do have a market (at Rainbow metro station, north of Spawn) operating at limited capacity.
-You can ask `im@austinhuang.me` for a stall.
+You can ask `austinhuang` for a stall.

 ### Staff